Use datapills in pages

 The following example demonstrates how to map datapills into a page to create a personalized page that provides a summary of approved expense reimbursements.
 This example also uses datapills to summarize approved expenses by mapping page component data from data collected from user input.

-To create a personalized page:
+Complete the following steps to create a personalized page:

 1